aditya109/journey-CKA/Design & Install a Kubernetes Cluster/Design & Install a Kubernetes Cluster.md

 #### How is leader elected ?

 ETCD leader election protocol is called RAFT.
-A random timer is initiated on all 3 replicas
+Random timers are initiated on all 3 replicas of ETCD.

+Which ever instance times out first,

 #### How are writes propagated ?